chrisgrieser/nvim-various-textobjs/README.md

 	textobjs = {
 		indentation = {
-			-- `false`: only indentation decreases delimit the text object -- `true`: indentation decreases as well as blank lines delimit the text object blanksAreDelimiter = false,
+			-- `false`: only indentation decreases delimit the text object -- `true`: indentation decreases as well as blank lines serve as delimiter blanksAreDelimiter = false,
 		},
 		subword = {